nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.md

 #### Deploy WebLogic Kubernetes Operator and WebLogic Domain ####

-You are almost there, but before execute the provided scripts you need create necessary Kubernetes resources required by the operator and domain.

-This demo operator is configured to be run in the namespace *weblogic-operator*.
-To create namespace *weblogic-operator*, execute this command:

-	kubectl create namespace weblogic-operator

-This demo domain is configured to be run in the namespace *domain1*.
-To create namespace *domain1*, execute this command:

-	kubectl create namespace domain1

-The username and password credentials for access to the Administration Server must be stored in a Kubernetes secret in the same namespace that the domain will run in.
-The script does not create the secret in order to avoid storing the credentials in a file.
-To create the secret for this demo, issue the following command (you can change the password below, but don't forget later):

-	kubectl -n domain1 create secret generic domain1-weblogic-credentials --from-literal=username=weblogic --from-literal=password=welcome1

 Create output directory for the operator and domain scripts.

 	mkdir -p /PATH_TO/weblogic-output-directory

-Finally, run the create operator script first, pointing it at your inputs file and the output directory.
+First run the create operator script, pointing it at your inputs file and the output directory.
 The best to execute in the locally cloned `weblogic-kubernetes-operator/kubernetes` folder:

 	./create-weblogic-operator.sh -i create-weblogic-operator-inputs.yaml -o /PATH_TO/weblogic-output-directory
 	Input parameters being used